moerphous/moerphous-server/README.md

 ### 6. Create a Pinata Account

-Register an account on [pinata](https://app.pinata.cloud/register), and create a new API under the development.
+Register an account on [pinata](https://app.pinata.cloud/register), and create a new API under the development tab.

 ### 7. Set your Pinata Credentials